simao-ferreira/deprecated-static-site/content/first-post.md

 Has been a while - queue the song by Staind

-Writing is a brilliant way to express ideas and help process thoughts, years back blogger and wordpress were all the rage and everyone and there cat had one.
+Writing is a brilliant way to express ideas and help process thoughts, years back blogger and WordPress were all the rage and everyone and there cat had one.

-In my line of work is also common that developers write about the experiences and chalanges they face day to day, in hopes of helping others, networking or other reasons.
+In my line of work is also common that developers write about the experiences and challenges they face day to day, in hopes of helping others, networking or other reasons.
 So I thought to myself, why not, let's give it a try.